 The ILO works in close partnership with USDOL’s Bureau of International Labor Affairs (ILAB), including the Office of Child Labor, Forced Labor, and Human Trafficking (OCFT), the Office of Trade and Labor Affairs (OTLA) and the Office of International Relations (OIR).

 ILAB's mission is to promote a fair global playing field for workers in the United States and around the world by enforcing trade commitments, strengthening labour standards, and combating international child labour, forced labour, and human trafficking.
+Learn more about USDOL OCFT's effort to eliminate the worst forms of child labor, forced labor, and human trafficking worldwide here.

 United States Department of State